tyfon7/UIFixes/README.md

 -   Move left and move right buttons + keybinds to quickly snap inspect windows to the left or right half of the screen, for easy comparisons
 -   Auto-expand descriptions when possible (great for showing extra text from mods like Item Info)
 -   Quickbinds will not be removed from items you keep when you die
+-   ✨ Compatible slots are now outlined in green, like the paper doll already does

 #### Traders